Tricked-dev/tricked.dev/src/pages/about.md

 Since then, I have gained experience in building a wide range of applications, including websites, user applications, and backends.
 I am currently focusing on using Rust & Typescript using svelte for frontend for most of my projects, Open to use other languages when best suited or required for a contribution.

-I am currently working 4 days per week at a C# & Azure Company, UPDATE December 2025: we are now pivoting to databricks & datawarehouses so i guess im a python dev now although most work is in requirements and shit.
+I am currently working 4 days per week at on C#, Azure and some databricks & datawarehouses.

 ### Other interests

-Although i primarily do programming i do enjoy cosplaying as a maker i own a 3d printer do some soldering sometimes, create custom 3d designs using Fusion360, hack around with a flipper zero and play automation games like Factorio and modded Minecraft (GTNH lol).
+Although i primarily do programming i do enjoy cosplaying as a maker i own a 3d printer (bambulab a1) do some soldering sometimes, create custom 3d designs using Fusion360 (planning to move to freecad as my education benefits expired), hack around with a flipper zero and play automation games like Factorio and modded Minecraft (GTNH lol).
 Oh and i also recently got a Meshtastic device too bad theres not much activity around my area keeping my node online and hoping for the best in the near future though

 Around every christmas i also do a modded Terraria Calamity playthrough with a couple other friends